cameraui/docs/troubleshooting/index.md

 # Troubleshooting

-When something isn't working, this page covers the most common issues and where to look.
-The **[Logs](/admin/logs)** are the best place to see what the server is actually doing.
+The most common issues and where to look.
+The **[Logs](/admin/logs)** show what the server is actually doing.

 ## A camera won't connect

-If a camera shows offline or won't load:

 - Check the camera's **[sources](/cameras/settings)**.
 The Sources tab shows each stream's live status, detected codecs, and URL.
 - Make sure the **stream URL and credentials** are correct.
-Testing the RTSP URL in a player like VLC confirms the camera itself is reachable.
+Test the RTSP URL in a player like VLC to rule out the camera itself.
 - Confirm the camera is on the **same network** as the server, or otherwise reachable from it.
 - For brand or discovery-based cameras, check the relevant **[protocol](/cameras/protocols)** or [plugin](/plugins/).